knewter/bsh/readme.md

         "----^----"
 </pre>

-The following is rough outline of the project.
+The following is a rough outline of the project.

 Bsh is a web browser interface and an environment which provides a command interpreter with common utilities for supporting operations on local devices and